NyashaNziramasanga/Masters-of-Computer-Science/COMP9721-enterprise-information-security/Assessments/Assignment-1/Nyasha(Nash)Nziramasanga-Ass1-Comp9721.md

 #### Purpose

-The purpose of the risk assessment report is to identify threats and vulnerabilities related to Kontrol4 PTY LTD (K4).
-The risk assessment will be utilised to identify risks, form a mitigation plan and procedures on how to monitor risk controls.
+The purpose of the risk assessment report is to identify threats and vulnerabilities related to Kontrol4 PTY LTD (K4) cyber resilience.
+The risk assessment will be utilised to identify risks, the potential impact of the risks, form a mitigation plan and procedures on how to monitor implemented risk controls.

 ## Background Research

 ### Case Study

-Kontrol4 PTY LTD an IT services company based in Melbourne, Australia manage and sale a Customer relationship management(CRM) software called Upvise CRM to over 1800 small to medium enterprise (SME's) customers in the civil construction industry.
-Kontrol4 currently have a workforce of 55 employee's split into the marketing, administration, IT, accounting and sales departments.
+Kontrol4 PTY LTD is an IT services company based in Melbourne, Australia.
+K4 manage and sale a Customer relationship management (CRM) software called Upvise CRM to over 150 plus small to medium enterprises (SMEs) customers in the civil construction industry.
+K4 currently have a workforce of 35 employee's split into the marketing, administration, IT, accounting and sales departments.

-The IT department handles all the development of the Upvise CRM software services and the e-commerce site for their Managed Services Provider (MSP) services such as a Microsoft 365, GSuite and Myki password manager.
-Recently the IT Department has been experimenting with working from home for its software development teams and adopted a BYOD (Bring Your Own Device) policy.
-All of Kontrol4's database's and web apps are hosted on Microsoft Azure Cloud Platform which is being hosted on Servers located in the Netherlands.
+The IT department handles all software development and maintenance of the Upvise CRM software services.
+The e-commerce website for their Managed Services Provider (MSP) services such as Microsoft 365, GSuite and Myki password manager uses a third party service called [Stripe](https://stripe.com/au) for as there payment gateway.

+Recently the IT Department has been experimenting with working from home for its software development teams and adopted a BYOD (Bring Your Own Device) policy to improve employee satisfaction and reduce hardware procuring costs.
+All of K4's customer database's and web apps are hosted on Microsoft Azure Cloud Platform which is being hosted on Servers located in the Netherlands.

 ## Risk Prioritisation and Analysis